Board of Directors and Staff

 Micah Payton has served as Assistant General Counsel for Compassion International since 2014.
 In his role, Micah focuses on domestic legal counsel.
 He advises on HR matters and personnel investigations, contracts, intellectual property, marketing, litigation, policy/legislation, and religious freedom issues.

 Prior to his role with Compassion, Micah served as Assistant Attorney General at the Colorado Department of Law in the Civil Litigation & Employment Law Section.
 In that role, Micah served on a team representing all state government agencies and institutions of higher education at personnel hearings and matters before the State Personnel Board.

 He is a graduate of the University of Denver Sturm College of Law and James Madison University.
-He lives and plays in Monument, Colorado with his wife and two children.
+He lives and plays in Monument, Colorado with his wife and three children.

 Edward Densham is the Director of International Projects with Samaritan’s Purse (SP), in which he provides management oversight to the international activities around the world.
 This includes the 15 SP field offices and numerous partner programs.